HAlho/SnakeTail/README.md

 #### How this project satisfies the rubric:
 **1. The project demonstrates an understanding of C++ functions and control structures:**
 Appropriate control structures are used in menu.cpp according to situation such as If statements, do while, and while loops.
+Found in menu.cpp lines 35,36,53.

 **2. The project accepts user input and processes the input:**
-The method getStateFromInput gets input from the user and changes the state of the variable selection according to the input
+The method getStateFromInput gets input from the user and changes the state of the variable selection according to the input.
+Found in Menu.cpp lines 35-41.

 **3. The project uses Object Oriented Programming techniques:**
 Implementation of class menu